The Bloomberg Cities Idea Exchange

 The Ideas Evaluation Fund

+Bloomberg Philanthropies will continue to conduct ongoing research to support the Idea Exchange as it grows.
+Research will inform the addition of new ideas, the replication of ideas between cities, and the creative process of helping ideas take root —and take off—where they can do the most good.
 An Idea Evaluation fund is also available for local governments to apply to receive a fully-funded independent evaluation of an idea developing locally.
 The aim of this is to both help more local solutions scale, as well as expand the pipeline of ideas that may be added to the Idea Exchange in the future.
+To apply for an Idea Evaluation, register for the Bloomberg Cities Idea Exchange.

 Looking for solutions from other cities?